memsql/memsql-python/README.rst

     sudo apt-get install -y mysql-client python-dev libmysqlclient-dev python-pip sudo pip install memsql

-Copy and paste the following to get started with Amazon Linux:
+Copy and paste the following to get started with RHEL based distributions such as Amazon Linux or Centos:
 .. code:: bash

     sudo yum update